Olegas/dom-compare/README.md

 When installed globally with `npm install -g dom-compare` cli utility is available.
 See usage information and command-line options with `domcompare --help`

-You can try it on bundled sambles
+You can try it on bundled samples:
 ```
   $ cd samples
   $ domcompare -s ./expected.xml ./actual.xml
+  Documents are not equal
+  /document/element
+      Attribute 'attribute': expected value '10' instead of '100'
+      Attribute 'attributeX' is missed
+      Extra element 'inner2'
+  /document/element/inner
+      Element 'node' is missed
+  /document
+      Expected CDATA value '  cdata node' instead of 'cdata node  '
 ```